How much does UK car insurance cost?

 There are a few ways to legitimately cut the cost of your car insurance.

-• Add an experienced driver as a named driver - If a parent or friend with a good driving history sometimes drives your car, adding them as a named driver might bring down the cost of your policy.
-But don’t lie and say they’re the main driver, as that’s a type of fraud known as ‘fronting’.
+If a parent or friend with a good driving history sometimes drives your car, adding them as a named driver might bring down the cost of your policy.
+But do not lie and say they’re the main driver, as that’s a type of fraud known as ‘fronting’.

 Is it cheaper to pay for car insurance annually or monthly?